harness/terraform-provider-harness/docs/resources/platform_slo.md

 Required:

-- `enabled` (Boolean) Enable / Disable notification rule reference for the SLO.
+- `enabled` (Boolean) Enable or disable notification rule reference for the SLO.
 - `notification_rule_ref` (String) Notification rule reference for the SLO.

 ## Import